Pictured above: Yaupon holly (Ilex vomitoria) by Eleanor Dietrich. Click on terms for botanical definitions. View post as a PDF.

-Yaupon holly is a shrub or tree found in coastal and inland scrub, dunes, floodplains and hammocks.
+Yaupon holly is an evergreen shrub or tree found in coastal and inland scrub, dunes, floodplains and hammocks.
 Its diminutive flowers bloom in spring, attracting a variety of bees and other insects.
 In the fall, abundant fruit production provides food for birds and small mammals.
 The dense evergreen foliage provides year-round cover for wildlife.

 Yaupon holly’s flowers are small, white and born in clusters within leaf axils.
 Simple leaves are oval to elliptic, dark green and typically less than 1 inch long.
 They are leathery with crenate margins and alternate arrangement.
 Fruits are small (about ¼-inch in diameter) green berries that turn bright red when mature.
 Branches are slender.
 Bark is smooth and whitish-gray.
 The crown is densely branched.